- Azerbaijan Press

 - United Nations

-- Ukraine supports peaceful settlement of Karabakh conflict
+- US believes in peaceful settlement of Nagorno Karabakh conflict – Pentagon

 - April 2013

 - March 2013

 - December 2012

 - July 2012